 Channel a Boho Vibe

-Channel a romantic, boho look with the mixture of roses and ranunculus paired with a touch of textured pampas grass and willows.
+With roses and ranunculus paired with textured pampas grass and willows, you can achieve a romantic, boho look.
 We love the warm vibes this silk flower arrangement gives off.

 Carry a Lush Bouquet

 Think silk flowers will fall flat?
 Think again.
-This bouquet is made up of white peonies, hydrangeas, and ranunculus for a classic bridal option.
+This all-white bouquet is made up of peonies, hydrangeas, and ranunculus for a classic bridal option.